 Punishments for Assault Charges

-up to a more severe, third-degree felony charge:
+a more severe, third-degree felony charge:

 You have a previous domestic violence conviction and commit assault against